9 Unusual Things to Do on Maui

 Find Charles Lindbergh’s gravesite

 Most people know that Charles Lindbergh was the first man to fly solo across the Atlantic Ocean.
-You might not know that this notorious aviator is buried at Palapala Ho’oomau Church on the east side of Maui.
+What you might not know that this notorious aviator is buried at Palapala Ho’oomau Church on the east side of Maui.

 After you have splashed around in the Seven Sacred Pools (Ohe’o Gulch) in Hana, continue on eight miles to this tropical paradise.
 Save your picnic lunch and eat here in the beautiful the gardens surrounding the church.
-This spot incredibly quiet and peaceful.
-This is one of the more unusal thing to do on Maui and you likely won’t run into many tourists here.
+The Charles Lindbergh gravesite is incredibly quiet and peaceful.
+This is one of the more unusal things to do on Maui and you likely won’t run into many tourists here.

 Visit a lavender farm

-Set on 13.5 acres the Ali’i Kula Lavender Farm is located in the upcountry region of Maui.
-This beautiful mountainside farm offers guided tours and gourmet picnic lunches.
+One of the more unusal things to do on Maui is to go upcountry.
+Set on 13.5 acres on the mountside, the Ali’i Kula Lavender Farm offers guided tours and gourmet picnic lunches.
 Wander the paths through the lavender fields and stop into the shop on your way out to bring home lavender honey chocolate truffles, soap or body butter.

 Sip organic vodka on a mountain